Agnes Mountain and Gunsight Peak 8198 via Stehekin + PCT / 艾格尼絲山

 See more trip photos here.

-The steep couloir seemed to go on forever.
-It ended up being a 1300′ gain up to the col. Later I left the snow at 200′ below the pass.
-Then I used a rock ramp to move more efficiently.
+The steep couloir seemed to go on forever with a 1300′ gain to the notch.
+I later left the snow at 200′ below the pass and used a rock ledge to move faster.
 Patrick stayed on the steep snow up to the top.
 But the final 50′ up to the notch was on a loose rock and hard dirt ramp.

 Shortly, we dropped 20′ down the west of the col. From there, we then saw the next objective–the snow ramp.
 After going through a small snowfield, we kept our crampons on for the gully.
-Later we left our gear at the top of the snow.
-Then we scrambled up to the upper snow patch.
+We soon left our gear at the top of the snow and scrambled to the upper snow patch.

 The steep and narrow snow couloir